 For the whiskey lover in your life, these Crown Royal Cupcakes are infused with the bold flavor of Crown Royal and filled with chocolate!
 Decadent and delicious!
 An ideal dessert option that serves beautifully, wows a crowd, and is rich in that Crown Royal cake flavor you desire.

 I am in love with my chocolate cake recipe.
 It is so versatile.
 I mean seriously.
-I’ve made this chocolate cake so may different ways now… It’s gone mocha/coffee, dark chocolate, Guinness, cream, and now Crown Royal Reserve.
+I’ve made this chocolate cake so many different ways now.
+It’s gone mocha/coffee, dark chocolate, Guinness, cream, and now Crown Royal Reserve.
 I love the fact that just replacing this one ingredient, substituting just this one aspect of the cake can change the flavor so drastically.
 It’s amazing!

 Inside these cupcakes is a spiced chocolate cream I had left over from the pumpkin spice cupcakes I made last week.
-I just whipped it up until it was smooth, added a tablespoon of Crown Royal to it and it was silky, smooth and perfect to fill these cupcakes with.
+I just whipped it up until it was smooth, then added a tablespoon of Crown Royal to it and it was silky, smooth and perfect to fill these cupcakes.

-Topping these cupcakes is a cream cheese frosting with nothing but Crown Royal Reserve as the flavoring garnished with a dollop of the same chocolate cream as in the middle of the cake.
+Topping these cupcakes is a cream cheese frosting with nothing but Crown Royal Reserve as the flavoring.
+They are also garnished with a dollop of the same chocolate cream as in the middle of the cake.

 Crown Royal Reserve Cupcakes